Lenton Times

 Photograph by Glenys Randle

-Photograph by Lenton Local History Society
+Photograph courtesy of Lenton Local History Society

 The view of the River Leen in 2003 looking south from the Abbey Street bridge.
 On the left is the Johnson Arms and on the right the backs of the Cloister Street properties.